moon-up/moon-sdk-kotlin/docs/UniSwapApi.md

 <a id="addLiquidity"></a>
 # **addLiquidity**
-> AccountControllerResponse addLiquidity(authorization, name, uniswapInput)
+> TransactionAPIResponse addLiquidity(authorization, name, uniswapInput)